-Doris Day and a history of helping animals
+Doris Day and her history of helping animals

-Legendary actress and singer Doris Day hasn’t just loved animals – she was one of the first celebrities to recognize that star power could be used to advocate for change.
+Legendary actress and singer Doris Day didn't just love animals—she was one of the first celebrities to recognize that star power could be used to advocate for change.

 A trailblazer in many respects, Day was one of the very first stars to become what is now known as a “celebvocate,” using her name, voice and ability to command the attention of adoring fans to champion the cause of animal welfare.